Fargo, ND Business Litigation Lawyer

 When facing business litigation, your company’s (or your personal) finances and reputation are on the line.
 So, why should you choose the business litigation team at Oberheiden P.C.?

 - We Offer Unique Experience and an Integrated In-House Team – Unlike other firms, we only hire senior attorneys.
 We do not have any junior attorneys, paralegals, or secretaries.
 Additionally, with former senior agents from the DOJ, FBI, IRS, and other federal agencies on staff, we are able to handle all aspects of our clients’ business disputes in-house.

 - We Make Ourselves Available to Our Clients 24/7 – As a client of Oberheiden P.C., you will have access to our senior attorneys and consultants 24/7.

 - We Routinely Handle Matters in Federal District Court – Due to the amount in controversy and other factors, virtually all business disputes are eligible to be tried in federal district court.
 Even if your case does not end up going to trial, it is still extremely important to have litigation counsel who are experienced in handling complex disputes at the federal level.

 - We Have a Nationwide Presence – In today’s world, business disputes are rarely centered in one individual jurisdiction.
 With our firm’s nationwide presence, we are able to represent Fargo companies and residents in litigation throughout North Dakota and in other state and federal jurisdictions across the country.

 - We Have Experience in a Broad Range of Industries – Our practice is not specific to certain industries.
-With centuries of combined experience, our attorneys have represented clients in all major market sectors, from healthcare to energy, and from agriculture to high technology.
+Our highly experienced attorneys have represented clients in all major market sectors, from healthcare to energy, and from agriculture to high technology.